Transcript of the video

 But that's the spelling rule.

-After saying my friend Corinne and I went to the cinema, I could say we are happy to have seen the last Almodovar.
+After saying my friend Corinne and I went to the cinema, I could say we were happy to have seen the latest Almodovar film.

 Happy, es.

-Of course, it is the same if it is two men or a man and a woman.
+It's the same, of course, if it's two men or a man and a woman.

-The adjective or the past participle is granted if necessary.
+The adjective or past participle is granted if necessary.

-On the other hand, if "on" is used, as we saw at the beginning of the video, as an indefinite pronoun, adjectives and past participles do not agree.
+On the other hand, if "on" is used as an indefinite pronoun, as we saw at the start of the video, adjectives and past participles don't agree.

 That's it for today.

-So remember, in most contexts and conversations, we use the pronoun "on" to designate several people instead of the pronoun "nous".
+So remember, in most contexts and conversations in French, we use the pronoun "on" to refer to several people instead of the pronoun "nous".

 I hope you enjoyed this video.